SITE: “Co-dependence Behavior” (Co-D)

 Self-Hate: As co-dependents (Co-Ds) we are brutally critical of our own imperfections, even when they are absolutely normal for being human – whether making a mistake, not knowing something or making an error in judgment.

-🔹Repressed: In Claudia Black’s book “Deceived”, she places Co-D anger on a continuum: Avoidance — Sideways anger — Anger — Rage
+In Claudia Black’s book “Deceived”, she places Co-D anger on a continuum: Avoidance <– Sideways anger — Anger –> Rage

-The far left version is sometimes described as feeling dazed & defeated, often part of low-grade chronic depression.
-For many people (most often women), avoidance is a learned response to stress, over time, acquired in childhood, along with long-term painful/abusive adult relationships.
+At the far left is sometimes described as feeling dazed & defeated, often part of low-grade chronic depression.
+For many people (more often women), avoidance is a learned response to stress, over time, acquired in childhood, along with long-term painful / abusive adult relationships.

-🔹Boiled frog syndrome: If placed into a pot of boiling water, a frog will immediately jump to safety rather than burn to death.
-However, if the frog is placed in a pot filled with room-temperature water, & then very slowly brought to a boil, it will happily do the backstroke until it’s cooked from the inside out.
+If placed into a pot of boiling water, a frog will immediately jump to safety rather than burn to death.
+However, if the frog is placed in a pot filled with room-temperature water, which is then very slowly brought to a boil, it will happily do the backstroke until it’s cooked from the inside out.

 Co-D anger can be like that as well.
 In a volatile situation we may fight back or just leave.
 But if we let our emotions accumulate in the POT, we end up stewing in our own juices until it feels like we’re choking.
 Then the anger (& all the pain underneath) bursts outward in harmful ways, or inward with silence, uncontrollable crying, anxiety, constant fidgeting…..

-🔹On the other hand, sudden flashes of unexpected anger at others can be a sure sign of co-dependency at its tipping point – in reaction TO:
+On the other hand, unexpected burst of anger at others can be a sure sign of co-dependency at its tipping point – in reaction TO:

 • someone not reading our mind – about what we need or want (so we don’t have to ask)